Giorgi Latso: Teaching career

-Latso has presented master classes and concert performances throughout Central and Eastern Europe, Asia, South America and United States.
+Latso has presented master classes and concert performances throughout Central and Eastern Europe, Asia, South America and the United States.
 His musical career includes being a concert pianist and collaborative artist, a professor and an international juror.
 From 2007 until 2010, he served as president to the USC chapter of the MTNA at the USC Thornton School of Music in Los Angeles.
-In 2010, Latso served as chairman for the International Piano Performance Examination Committee in Taiwan, (Republic of China).
-He has taught at the University of Southern California, Azusa Pacific University, at Glendale Community College.
-He held professorship from 2013-2020 at the Vienna Prayner Conservatory of Music and Dramatic Arts in Vienna, Austria.
+In 2010, Latso served as chairman for the International Piano Performance Examination Committee in Taiwan.
+He has taught at the University of Southern California, Azusa Pacific University, and Glendale Community College.
+He held professorship from 2013–2020 at the Vienna Prayner Conservatory of Music and Dramatic Arts in Vienna, Austria.

 In the United States he is a frequent presenter at state and local conferences of Music Teachers National Association, universities, and local music teaching groups.

 Recordings

 Latso has participated in numerous recordings and television productions, including DVDs and CDs of compositions by Bach, Beethoven, Mozart, Chopin, Schumann, Liszt, Rachmaninoff, Debussy, Stravinsky, and Schoenberg.